espnet/espnet/doc/tutorial.md

   - Set 1 or more values for `--batchsize` option in `asr_recog.py` to enable GPU decoding
   - And execute the script (e.g., `run.sh --stage 5 --ngpu 1`)
   - You'll achieve significant speed improvement by using the GPU decoding

+### Multiple GPU TIPs
-- Note that if you want to use multi-gpu, the installation of [nccl](https://developer.nvidia.com/nccl) is required before setup.
+- Note that if you want to use multiple GPUs, the installation of [nccl](https://developer.nvidia.com/nccl) is required before setup.
+- Currently, we only support multiple GPU training within a single node.
+We don't support the distributed setup across multiple nodes.
+We also don't support GPU decoding.
+- If you could not get enough speed improvement with multiple GPUs, you should first check the GPU usage by `nvidia-smi`.
+If the GPU-Util percentage is low, the bottleneck would come from the disk access.
+You can apply data prefetching by `--n-iter-processes 2` in your `run.sh` to mitigate the problem.
+Note that this data prefetching consumes a lot of CPU memory, so please be careful when you increase the number of processes.

 ### Start from the middle stage or stop at specified stage